geopython/pycsw/CONTRIBUTING.rst

 contributing to pycsw.
 As well, pycsw `community </community.html>`_ is a great place to get an idea of how to connect and participate in pycsw community and development.

+pycsw has the following modes of contribution:

+- GitHub Commit Access
+- GitHub Pull Requests

 Contributions and Licensing
 ---------------------------